 Sharesies pricing structure is:

 If you’re just getting started with a $1 investment, fortunately your account won’t attract any fees.
 But what if you continue to build your portfolio by investing say, $5 every week?
-After 10 weeks your account might be worth $50, which starts to attract a $1.50 per month fee.
+After 10 weeks your account would be worth around $50, which starts to attract a $1.50 per month fee.

 |Account value||Annualised fee as a % of your account value|

 It gets even worse when you look at the fee as a percentage of your investment returns.
-Let’s assume you make 7% in investment returns in one year, on a $50 account – that’s $3.50.
-Factoring in the account fee, you are losing money when using Sharesies!
-Even at higher account values you are getting a massive paycut thanks to the fee.
+Let’s assume you make 7% in investment returns in one year.
+On a $50 account – that’s a $3.50 return.
+Factoring in the account fee, you are paying $18 to make $3.50 when using Sharesies!
+Simply put, Sharesies is not ideal for those starting out with small amounts of money.

 |Account value||Annualised fee as a % of a 7% return|